nadavmatalon/great_book_of_walkthroughs/README.md

    (to be imporved, revised, updated, and changed in any odd way according to everyone's suggestions)

+* __Chosing a Topic__
-* The walkthough topic can be anything you like, from generic ones like "Setting Up a New Project in Ruby on Rails" or "Setting Up a Ruby Project with Sinatra", to example-specific ones like "Using the Github API".
+   The walkthough topic can be anything you like, from generic ones like "Setting Up a New Project in Ruby on Rails" or "Setting Up a Ruby Project with Sinatra", to example-specific ones like "Using the Github API".